Leading the way

 The Power of Philanthropy

-Since its founding, DePaul University has grown in stature and reputation through its dedicated, talented faculty; state-of-the-art learning facilities; experiential and innovative educational opportunities; and above all, an engaged, enthusiastic community.
+Since its founding, DePaul has grown in stature and reputation through its dedicated, talented faculty; state-of-the-art learning facilities; experiential and innovative educational opportunities; and above all, an engaged, enthusiastic community.
 At DePaul, we are called to do good, and to do it well.
-For this, we rely on the partnerships of our students, alumni, faculty and friends.
-Year after year, support from alumni and friends helps DePaul provide an outstanding educational experience for our students and meaningful student financial aid, recruit and retain the finest faculty, and expand and enhance programs and facilities.
+Year after year, support from students, alumni, faculty, staff, parents, friends, corporations and foundations helps DePaul provide an outstanding educational experience for our students and meaningful student financial aid, recruit and retain the finest faculty, and expand and enhance programs and facilities.
 In fiscal year 2019, our generous community of donors contributed $26.5 million toward helping DePaul provide a world-class education for all students.

 The Work Ahead